papanito/ansible-role-crowdsec/README.md

 The installation process for [bouncers] differs.
 Thus

-- for debian or rhel install the bouncer from the repo (if awailable)
+- for debian or rhel install the bouncer from the repo (if available)
 - for any other case install from tarball, which are usually installed as follows

    ```bash